ItzSasanW/FastStop/README.md

 ## Installation

-1. Download the plugin JAR file.
+1. Download the plugin zip file.
-2. Place the JAR file in the `plugins` directory of your PocketMine-MP server.
+2. Unzip the file and put it in the `plugins` directory of your PocketMine-MP server.
 3. Restart the server to load the plugin.

 ## Configuration